Skip Navigation

 Fourth, there is also significant potential for civil liability under the common law and as a result of statutory causes of action.
 Civil liability may arise in a variety of circumstances, such as under tort law or in relation to defects in disclosure of environmental problems prior to a transaction.
 More specifically, the common heads of action under which environmental claims are brought are nuisance (unreasonable interference with the use and enjoyment of land), negligence (stemming from a failure to meet a standard of care and damage caused to a plaintiff), trespass and strict liability.
 Environmental protection laws in some provinces also create statutory causes of action that enable landowners whose property has been impacted by contamination caused by the acts or omissions of a polluter to claim compensation, irrespective of the polluter’s fault or negligence.

-Fifth, the Criminal Code of Canada contains provisions that address corporate liability and provide a basis for criminal charges to be brought against corporations and individuals in the event that an activity causes harm to persons or property and negligence or fault can be proven.
-Three provisions expand criminal responsibility so that it can be attributable to organizations in addition to individuals.
-For negligence offences, criminal intent will be attributable to an organization where one of its representatives (directors, partners, employees, members, agents or contractors) is a party to the offence and departs markedly from the standard of care that could reasonably be expected to prevent the commission of the offence.
+Fifth, the Criminal Code of Canada (Code) contains provisions that address corporate liability and provide a basis for criminal charges to be brought against corporations and individuals in the event that an activity causes harm to persons or property and negligence or fault can be proven.
+Sections 22.1 and 22.2 of the Code expand criminal responsibility so that it can be attributable to organizations in addition to individuals.
+For negligence offences, criminal intent will be attributable to an organization where one of its representatives (director, partner, employee, member, agent or contractor) is a party to the offence and departs markedly from the standard of care that could reasonably be expected to prevent the commission of the offence.
 For offences where fault must be proven, an organization is a party to an offence if one of its senior officers is a party to the offence, or, while acting within the scope of his or her duty, directs other representatives of the organization to commit the offence, or fails to take all reasonable measures to stop the commission of the offence by a representative of the organization.